Nuvei/nuvei-plugin-woocommerce/readme.txt

 = 3.2.1 =
 * Removed old index.php file and deactivate the version with index.php.
-* Fix for the admin, when the plugin try to get the unexisting file with the payment plans.
+* Fix for the admin, when the plugin try to get the non-existent file with the payment plans.

 = 3.2.0 =
 * Fix for Admin generated Orders, when the store use WC Blocks.
 * Changed the name of main plugin file.
 * Changed the way plugin gets its own data from the header.
-* Other chnages made by recommendation of WP.
+* Other changes made by recommendation of WP..
 * Changed the names of all constants.
 * Changed the names of the classes and its files.
 * Changed the names of the functions in the main plugin file.
 * A direct call to the DB to get few WC settings was replaced with a WP method.
-* Fiexed the problem with the null $nuvei_order_details parameter in process_payment().
+* Fixed the problem with the null $nuvei_order_details parameter in process_payment().
-* Changed the defult WC Status for Nuvei Auth transactions to "On-hold", by WC recommendation.
+* Changed the default WC Status for Nuvei Auth transactions to "On-hold", by WC recommendation.
-* Do not control Refund button form js script, but only form a php hook.
+* Do not control Refund button form js script, but only form a PHP hook.

 = 3.1.0 =
 * Added custom hook 'nuvei_pfwc_after_rebilling_payment' at the end of DMN Rebilling payment logic.